History and use of instant-runoff voting: Canada

 IRV is used for certain party and private elections in Canada, including such large-scale elections at the Canadian Wheat Board, the 2006 Progressive Conservative Association of Alberta leadership election, where it has generated high turnout, and the 2011 British Columbia Liberal Party leadership election.
 The Liberal Party of Canada had adopted IRV with a national primary for its leadership elections.

 In 2014, the Province of Ontario announced that municipalities would have the option to use IRV for local elections starting in 2018, and authorizing legislation was passed in 2016.
-London, Ontario became the first city to use ranked choice voting in 2018, and Cambridge and Kingston will join in 2022.
+London, Ontario became the first city to use ranked choice voting in 2018.
+Cambridge and Kingston were set to adopt IRV in the 2022 elections.
+However, in 2020, the Legislative Assembly of Ontario passed a law repealing the option to use IRV in municipal elections.
+As a result, every city in Ontario used the First Past the Post system in 2022, making the 2018 London election the only one to use IRV under this legislation.

 Instant-runoff voting is used in whole or in part to elect the leaders of the three largest federal political parties in Canada: the Liberal Party of Canada, the Conservative Party of Canada, and the New Democratic Party, albeit the New Democratic Party uses a mixture of IRV and exhaustive voting, allowing each member to choose one format or the other for their vote (as was used in their 2017 leadership election).
 In 2013, members of the Liberal Party of Canada elected Justin Trudeau as party leader through IRV in a national leadership election.
 The Conservative Party used IRV (where each of the party's 338 riding associations are weighted equally, regardless of how many members voted in each riding) to elect Erin O'Toole as party leader in 2020, Andrew Scheer in 2017, and Stephen Harper in 2004.

-The Green Party of Canada also elects their leader through IRV.